MarcoMLY/MacoShark/README.md

 # MacoShark
-MacoShark is a big mod to make a better terarria experience
+MacoShark is a big mod to make a better terraria experience